-We have audited the financial statements of Gallia County, as of and for the year ended December 31, 2000, and have issued our report thereon dated June 1, 2001.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of Gallia County, Ohio, as of and for the year ended December 31, 2001, in which we indicated the County had changed its method of accounting for non-exchange transactions, and have issued our report thereon dated June 13, 2002.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.